-Unknown origin, discovered somewhere in Europe around 1970 and first described by Thomas Rochford / Great Britain.
-Later commercially introduced by Frode Maegaard / Denmark and today one of the most popular varieties.
-Luminous yellow leaf edge, particularly distinct in cooler weather and with ample light, later fading to cream-white.
-Growth weak to medium and remains compact.
-Very ornamental leaf shape.
-There are at least two varieties, but only one is (moderately) frost hardy to about climate zone 7b and suitable for external areas, especially on smaller areas.
-This type is available from FassadenGrün's Range.
-Probably most 'Goldchild' or 'Gold-Child' ivies were developed for interior greenings and are not frost resistant.
-Please refer to General Information for ivy.
+This ivy is of unknown origin, discovered somewhere in Europe around 1970, and first described by Thomas Rochford of Great Britain.
+Later it was commercially introduced by Frode Maegaard (Denmark) and is today one of the most sought-after varieties.
+It is easily identifiable by its luminous yellow leaf edges, particularly distinct in cooler weather and with ample light, later fading to cream-white.
+Growth is weak to medium and the plant remains compact; has a very ornamental leaf shape.
+There are at least two varieties, but only one is (moderately) frost hardy in climate zone 7b and suitable for external use, especially in smaller spaces.
+This variety is available in FassadenGrün's range.
+Most 'Goldchild' or 'Gold-Child' ivies were probably developed for interior greenings and are not frost resistant.
+Please also refer to the ivy general information for tips!

 (lat.
 Hedera helix "Goldchild", probably a mutation of Hedera helix "Harald")